momentohq/public-dev-docs/docs/develop/basics.md

 <SdkExampleTabs snippetId={'API_CredentialProviderFromEnvVar'} />

-If you are storing your credentials in a secrets manager such as AWS Secret Manager or a config file, you will first retrieve the credentials from there and then instantiate a `CredentialProvider` from a string:
+If you're storing your Momento auth token in a secret manager such as AWS Secret Manager or a config file, you will first retrieve the credentials from there and then instantiate a `CredentialProvider` from a string:

 <SdkExampleTabs snippetId={'API_CredentialProviderFromString'} />